overlookmotel/sequelize-hierarchy/README.md

 * Adds a column `parentId` to Folder model
 * Adds a column `hierarchyLevel` to Folder model (which should not be updated directly)
-* Creates a new model `folderAncestor` which contains the ancestry information
+* Creates a new model `folderAncestor` which contains the ancestry information (columns `folderId` and `ancestorId`)
-* Creates hooks into standard Sequelize methods (create, update, destroy etc) to automatically update the ancestry table as details in the folder table change
+* Creates hooks into standard Sequelize methods (create, update, destroy etc) to automatically update the ancestry table and `hierarchyLevel` field as details in the folder table change
 * Creates hooks into Sequelize's `Model#find()` and `Model#findAll()` methods so that hierarchies can be returned as javascript object tree structures

 The column and table names etc can be modified by passing options to `.isHierarchy()`.
 See below for details.